 Unsure where to get images?
 Please have a look at the following:

 - Pixabay: Pixabay is a favorite for completely free images.

 - Envato Elements: Unlimited design projects for a small monthly fee, including grids, stock photos, pre-made scenes, scene creator, and graphics.

 - Creative Market: You can buy templates, mock-ups, and bundles for mood boards while supporting individual artists at the same time.

 Day 2 – Create for the sake of creating

 Creating inspires more creativity, so sometimes those roadblock needs tearing down by just doing something.
 Don’t worry about other people seeing it, do something entirely for your own sake.

-If you think its difficult to get started, feel free to read my blog post for five easy steps to instant creativity.
+If you think it is difficult to get started, feel free to read my blog post for five easy steps to instant creativity.
 I have noted down some easy tasks you can implement right now.
 Grab a pen, brush, or camera and get started.